-Class of 2023 and Class of 2024 students are required to earn 25.5 academic credits and accomplish the following prescribed coursework to earn a high school diploma from SMSA.
+Class of 2024 students are required to earn 25.5 academic credits and accomplish the following prescribed coursework to earn a high school diploma from SMSA.
 All students are encouraged to earn more credits than the minimum graduation requirements.
-The minimum yearly course load for all students in the Class of 2022, 2023, and 2024 is 6.5 academic credits per year.
+The minimum yearly course load for all students in the Class of 2024 is 6.5 academic credits per year.
 Only the principal may approve an exemption from this requirement, and then, only when compelling extenuating circumstances are determined to prohibit a student's academic engagement.

-Class of 2025 and Class of 2026 students are required to earn 26.5 academic credits and accomplish the following prescribed coursework to earn a high school diploma from SMSA.
-To be eligible for grade level promotion, Class of 2025 and Class of 2026 students shall be on track with graduation requirements and will have earned at least 7.0 credits after freshman year, 13.5 credits after sophomore year, and 20.0 credits after junior year.
+Class of 2025, Class of 2026, and Class of 2027 students are required to earn 26.5 academic credits and accomplish the following prescribed coursework to earn a high school diploma from SMSA.
+To be eligible for grade level promotion, Class of 2025, 2026, and 2027 students shall be on track with graduation requirements and will have earned at least 7.0 credits after freshman year, 13.5 credits after sophomore year, and 20.0 credits after junior year.
 If a student does not meet these minimum requirements and benchmarks, they may be placed on academic probation which may require credit recovery prior to grade level promotion at SMSA.
 Students may be withdrawn from SMSA for academic reasons if they are unable to accumulate enough credit to graduate with their original grade level/class.

-ACADEMIC CONTENT AREA CREDIT HOURS/ Years REQUIRED NOTES: Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
+Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
 Includes Civics Exam - administered to all Juniors.
-Phy-Ed & Health~ 1.5 Required by the State DPI and Archdiocese of Milwaukee. ~0.5 credits of Health required for all SMSA Freshmen Fine Arts/ Business Ed 1.0 Requires 0.5 credits taken in Fine Arts courses and 0.5 credits taken in Business Education courses Elective Courses 6.0 Courses from any academic content area World Language 1.0 Applies to the Class of 2025; 2026 CREDIT TOTAL 25.5 Applies to Classes of 2023; 2024 CREDIT TOTAL 26.5 Applies to the Class of 2025; 2026
+Phy-Ed & Health~ 1.5 Required by the State DPI and Archdiocese of Milwaukee. ~0.5 credits of Health required for all SMSA Freshmen Fine Arts/ Business Ed 1.0 Requires 0.5 credits in Fine Arts and 0.5 credits taken in Business Education courses (Starting with class of 2025) Elective Courses 6.0 Courses from any academic content area World Language 1.0 Applies to the Class of 2025; 2026; 2027 J-Term Elective 0.5 Required of all students annually beginning in 2023-24 CREDIT TOTAL 25.5 Applies to Classes of 2024 CREDIT TOTAL 26.5 Applies to the Class of 2025; 2026; 2027

-^{}A diploma may not be awarded to any SMSA student until all academic requirements are completed, verified with tuition and fees paid in full prior to graduation.
-All school materials (i.e. Chromebook, textbooks...) must also be returned prior to awarding diplomas.
+VERY IMPORTANT: An SMSA high school diploma may not be awarded to any student until all academic requirements are fulfilled, and with tuition/fees paid in full prior to the date of their Class graduation.
+In addition, all school materials (i.e. Chromebook, textbooks...) must also be returned prior to awarding of diplomas.
+Students who have not accomplished all graduation requirements prior to the date of their Class graduation may not participate in commencement exercises.
+In some circumstances, the administration may be able to design a pathway for a student to earn an SMSA diploma after the date of their Class graduation.